March 06, 2020 5 min read

 Keep your skin clean.
 The best way to do that is simply to use soap and water.
 Wash them for at least 30 seconds (not forgetting the tops of your hands and sides of your fingers.)Soaps work to take grease and oil (fats)offof things because the tails chemically grab (bind to) the fats, and then the heads grab only water molecules, allowing the grease to be washed off, dissolved into water. (read more about this here)

 Keep your skin moisturized.
 Dry skin has breaks in its lipid barriers which lets germs in; however, moisturized skin stays flexible and whole allowing your skin to be an effective barrier.
 Moisturization comes from water staying in your skin.
 Hydration comes from your skin cells having water.
 For hydration, drinking water, and having a humidifier is a huge help.
 Natural ingredients that help with hydration are things like aloe and hydrosols.
-For effective moisturization, you want to pat your skin dry, and then, while it’s still damp, apply a moisturizer (something that will lock in the water).
+For effective moisturization, you want to pat your skin dry, and then, while it’s still damp, apply a moisturizer (something that will lock in the water like our face oils).
 After being in water, a shower, or even a face wash, your pores are the most open, so adding an additional layer of oils will not only allow the nutrients of the oil to sink down deep but will also lock in any water still on your skin.

 Keep the good bacteria alive.
 That’s right-- we have good bacteria that lives on our skin that helps with processing dead skin cells and fighting foreign bacteria.
 There is a lot we don’t know about the microbiota, the good bacteria on our skin, but here are a few things we have learned about the importance of its health (and the surprisingly complex effect it has on our immune system).